DATA CONTROLLER AND DATA PROCESSOR

 If you or your parent company are a current member of the Chamber, opting out of promotional emails will not stop all communication from us.
 By becoming a member of a local Chamber, your firm is signing you up to receive certain information related to the organisation.
 It is a constitutional requirement of the Chamber to send this information to you.

 If your or your parent company’s membership of the Chamber has lapsed, the Chamber may continue to contact you about opportunities.
 You can choose to opt in or out of further contact with us.
 We also receive non-member data through networking (e.g. business cards, event registrations) and add these details, if relevant, onto our CRM or other data management system.
 We may on occasion purchase 'opt-in' data (lists from reputable providers) for promotional campaigns.

-The personal data collected is stored in the Chamber's CRM system and other appropriate data management systems, both paper based and electronic.
-The data will not be transferred to any agency located outside the EU.
+The personal data collected is stored in the Chamber's CRM system and other appropriate data management systems, both paper-based and electronic.
+The data will not be transferred to any agency located outside the UK and the EU.
 At regular intervals, we will: